 Can I Still File a Claim Even If My Loved One Died in an Illinois Nursing Home?

-The liability extends to persons working there and third parties that operate within the facility as well.
+The liability extends to any responsible party working there and third parties operating within the facility.
 The claims can reimburse aggrieved families for the pain, sorrow, and costs that the tragedy caused.

-Why Should I Not Sign a Nursing Facility Arbitration Contract?
+Why Should I Not Sign an Arbitration Agreement Contract?

 When you or a loved one enters a nursing facility, the last thing you want to think about is what would happen if you were mistreated or neglected while in the facility.

-Unfortunately, nursing facility abuse and neglect are all too common, and many facilities try to protect themselves from liability by having residents sign arbitration contracts.
+Unfortunately, nursing home abuse and neglect are very common, and many facilities try to protect themselves from liability by having residents sign an arbitration agreement contract.

-If you are considering entering a nursing facility, be sure to read any arbitration contract carefully.
+If you are considering entering a nursing facility, read all documents carefully before you sign an arbitration agreement contract.
 In addition, mediation proceedings are often kept secret, so you would not be able to tell your story.
-You may want to consult with an attorney before signing anything.
+Consider consulting with an attorney before signing anything.

-If you have already signed a mediation contract, you may still be able to rescind it if you act quickly within 30 days.
-Nursing facility abuse and neglect are serious problems, and you should not give up your rights to hold a long-term care facility accountable if you are mistreated.
+Did you already sign an arbitration agreement contract?
+You may still be able to rescind it if you act quickly within 30 days.
+Nursing home abuse and neglect are serious problems; you should not give up your rights to hold the facility accountable if a staff member mistreats you.

 Speak With Our Nursing Home Lawyers Regarding Arbitration Agreements

-Rosenfeld Injury Lawyers work with families considering nursing facility options.
-We help them evaluate the binding arbitration agreements they must sign before moving their loved ones into such facilities.
+Rosenfeld Injury Lawyers, LLC work with families considering nursing facility options.
+We help them evaluate the binding pre-dispute arbitration contract agreements they must sign before moving their loved ones into such facilities.

-Our dedicated team helps them analyze these nursing home contracts so that they do not lock themselves into bad situations.
+Our dedicated team helps them analyze these contracts so they can avoid locking themselves into bad situations.
 Then, if trouble arises, our lawyers bring claims on their behalf to seek justice and recover compensation for nursing home abuse and neglect.